RobertOrthofer/docker_standortkompass/README.md

 # docker_standortkompass
-A docker-compose stack with Nominatim, Photon, Apache + PHP, GeoServer and a postgreSQL-DB with PostGIS
+A docker-compose stack with Apache + PHP, GeoServer and a postgreSQL-DB with PostGIS